dedis/student_19_libp2p_tlc/Report/Readme.md

 ## Motivation
 We are trying to test different properties of TLC using different transport layers, making sure it behaves in a way it is supposed to.
 Since TLC is expected to work in asynchronous settings, we should test its tolerance to delays imposed by the network layer.
 So our first goal is to test TLC with different transport layers and with different delay characteristics.

 Then we must make sure that the protocol behaves well in the presence of a network adversary.
 So, we have to investigate TLC's resilience to adversaries within our thread model.
-We may violate our thread model to make sure that we can not make progress.
+We may violate our thread model to make sure that we cannot make progress.

 ## Implementations
 There are 2 main implementations for TLC.
 The first one is based on libp2p and the second one is based on mail protocols.
 Each implementation has its challenges and characteristics, and it is covered in the following sections.